 - Create a proper relationship of teeth and jaws, so that they work correctly

 - Position teeth and jaws for an attractive face and profile

 The Patient’s Role

 Follow your orthodontist’s instructions during both phases of treatment.
-Keep appliances, teeth and gums clean, and visit your dentist every six months for cleaning Keep scheduled appointments Avoid food that may damage the appliance.
-Maintain a healthy diet
+Keep appliances, teeth and gums clean, and visit your dentist every six months for cleanings.
+Keep scheduled appointments, avoid foods that may damage the appliance and maintain a healthy diet.